landfill vs donation in denver

 Penalties for Improper Waste Disposal

-Disposing waste improperly, either by illegal dumping or by placing prohibited items in landfills, can lead to hefty fines and legal repercussions.
+Disposing of waste improperly, either by illegal dumping or by placing prohibited items in landfills, can lead to hefty fines and legal repercussions.
 In Denver, violations of solid waste disposal regulations under Chapter 48 can result in penalties or criminal charges for illegal dumping.

 To avoid penalties: